imgcook/datacook/Contributing.md

 For example:

 `[Imageprocessor]: Fixes #20 Add crop method`

+## Major Changes
+Major changes are made in new branches and a pull request should be opened for review.

 ## File names
 File names must be all lowercase and may include underscores (_) or dashes (-).
 Filenames’ extension must be .js.